rossnick/pgadmin3-lts/README.md

 ** Fork info **

+Just a fork to make my own build

+--
+rossnick

 Apparently, I have become the curator of this code by virtue of having preserved the last remaining fork of the BigSQL fork of pgadmin3-lts.
 Although a limited amount of maintenance work has occurred, there is no